-Parameter Description Enable Wireless To enable Wi-Fi connection, move the switch to the right.
+Parameter Description To enable Wi-Fi connection, move the switch to the right.
 To disable Wi-Fi connection, move the switch to the left.
-To enable/disable Wi-Fi connection on a schedule, click the Set schedule icon (3).
-In the opened window, from the Rule dropdown list, select the Create rule value to create a new schedule (see the Schedule section, page 246) or select the Select an existing one value to use the existing one.
+To enable/disable Wi-Fi connection on a schedule, click the Set schedule icon ((S)).
+In the opened window, from the Rule drop- down list, select the Create rule value to create a new schedule (see the Schedule section, page 252) or select the Select an existing one value to use the existing one.
 Existing schedules are displayed in the Rule name drop-down list.
-To enable Wi-Fi connection at the time specified in the schedule and disable it at the other time, select the Enable wireless connection value from the Action drop-down list and click the SAVE button.
+Enable Wireless To enable Wi-Fi connection at the time specified in the schedule and disable it at the other time, select the Enable wireless connection value from the Action drop-down list and click the SAVE button.
 To disable Wi-Fi connection at the time specified in the schedule and enable it at the other time, select the Disable wireless connection value from the Action drop-down list and click the SAVE button.
-To change or delete the schedule, click the Edit schedule icon (5).
+To change or delete the schedule, click the Edit schedule icon ((S)).
 In the opened window, change the parameters and click the SAVE button or click the DELETE FROM SCHEDULE button.
 Country The country you are in.
 Select a value from the drop-down list.
 Wireless mode Operating mode of the wireless network of the router.
 This parameter defines standards of the devices that will be able to use your wireless network.
 Select a value from the drop-down list.
 Select channel automatically Move the switch to the right to let the router itself choose the channel with the least interference.
 Enable additional channels If the switch is moved to the left, the device automatically selects one of available standard channels.
 To use additional channels (the 12th and 13th - in the 2.4 GHz band, the 100th and higher - in the 5 GHz band), move the switch to the right.

 Parameter Description Channel The wireless channel number.
 To select a channel manually, left-click; in the opened window, select a channel and click the SAVE button.
-The action is available, when the Select channel automatically switch is moved to the left.
-To make the router select the currently least loaded channel, click the Refresh icon ( Enable periodic scanning Move the switch to the right to let the router search for a free channel in certain periods of time.
+The action is available when the Select channel automatically switch is moved to the left.
+To make the router select the currently least loaded channel, click the Refresh icon (C).
+The icon is displayed when the Select channel automatically switch is moved to the right.
+Enable periodic scanning Move the switch to the right to let the router search for a free channel in certain periods of time.
 When the switch is moved to the right, the Scanning period field is available for editing.
 Scanning period Specify a period of time (in seconds) after which the router rescans channels.